Skip to content

 Authentication Configuration

-The authentication configuration file (apps/registry-server/config/auth.json) is the single source of truth for namespace access:
+The authentication configuration file (repo-root config/auth.json, shared with the Cloudflare Worker) is the single source of truth for namespace access:

-• A namespace must exist as a top-level key; namespaces missing from auth.json always return 403 Forbidden.
+• A namespace must exist as a top-level key; namespaces missing from auth.json always return 403 Forbidden and are hidden from GET /namespaces listings.

-• An empty array [] or null value → anonymous read access (uploads still rejected unless using an admin token).
+• An empty array [] → anonymous read access (uploads still rejected unless using an admin token).
+These namespaces are visible to everyone in discovery endpoints.

 • Each object in the array represents a token with the following fields: